What are Appeals and Complaints? Is there a difference or are they one at the same?

 Is my physical presence in the campus required?

-No. All your appeals may be recorded electronically on the appeals available on the Student Support System (SSS).
+No. All your complaints and appeals may be recorded electronically on the complaints available on the Student Support System (SSS).
 Unless otherwise required before the complaints and appeals committee your physical presence will not be required.

-Is it alright for me to appeal or complain against a tutor or staff?
+Is it alright for me to complain against a tutor or staff?

 Yes, at no point of time will you be at a disadvantage for having made a complaint.
 Your dissatisfaction with academic or administrative services is of serious concern to us and we need to hear from you so as to improve matters and assure the quality of services in creating an enabling learning environment.